 The Lung Health Institute Promotes Alternative Therapies for Lung Conditions

 The dedicated and caring team at the Lung Health Institute knows that there are many potentially helpful alternative therapies out there that may assist you with improving your quality of life with lung disease.
-In fact, our team has witnessed the benefits that alternative treatment methods such as dietary control and lung restoration treatment have provided to many of our patients.
+In fact, our team has witnessed the benefits that alternative treatment methods such as dietary control and Cellular Therapy have provided to many of our patients.
 If you want to learn more about alternative therapies that may be able to benefit you, contact a patient coordinator at the Lung Health Institute today.